 Your New Favorite Chess Set

-HoldenArt currently has a Kickstarter campaign running through July 12th for its wooden chess set that features patented platforms that swing-out with the chess pieces attached.
+HoldenArt ran a Kickstarter campaign through July 12th for its wooden chess set that features patented platforms that swing-out with the chess pieces attached.
 The platforms make for quick and easy setup and provide a place for captured pieces.

 A locking mechanism locks the two halves of the set together flat.
 This makes it possible to play on uneven surfaces.